rdkcentral/rdk-halif-test-device_settings/docs/pages/dsCompositeIn/ds-compositeIn-High-Level_TestSpec.md

 ### Emulator Requirement - Callback for video mode change

-Emulator will boot with the port information and its video mode changes coming from the configuration file.
+Emulator will boot with the port information and its video mode change coming from the configuration file.

 ### Control Plane Requirement - Callback for video mode change